eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 In order to configure a publisher, we have to supply a struct of the type `iox::popo::PublisherOptions` as a second parameter.

-`historyCapacity` will enable subscribers to read the last n topics e.g. in case they are started later than the publisher:
+`historyCapacity` will enable subscribers to read the last n samples e.g. in case they are started later than the publisher:

 ```cpp
 publisherOptions.historyCapacity = 10U;